Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 #### What:
 CCRW is here to support you every step of the way with our comprehensive Employment Services.
 We believe that everyone deserves equal opportunities, and we are dedicated to helping individuals with disabilities thrive in their professional lives.
 ##### Our Employment Services serve 3 main purposes:
-1. To support job seekers (across Canada) with all types of disability, who wish to find meaningful employment
+1. To support job seekers (across Canada) with all types of disability who wish to find meaningful employment
-2. To support businesses who wish to hire employees who are persons with disabilities
+2. To support businesses that want to hire employees who are persons with disabilities
-3. To share our resources, experiences, and skills in order to make employment opportunities accessible for every candidate
+3. To share our resources, experiences, and skills to make employment opportunities more accessible for every candidate
 #### Who:
 Persons 18+ with self-disclosed disabilities who are looking for work
 #### When: